From Good Comics,

 This is an ongoing project with other artists, and so far two other comics have been created.
 You can read them on Good Comics by clicking below:

-We printed a pilot zine of the first three, which you can buy from the small press section of Orbital Comics if you’re in London, Good Comics if you’re in the rest of the UK, or from me if you’re in Australia.
+We printed a pilot zine of the first three, which you can buy from Good Comics if you’re in the UK, or from me if you’re in Australia.